hongbo-yang/BangdiwalaChart/README.md

 Installation
 ------------

-You can install the released version of BangdiwalaChart from [CRAN](https://CRAN.R-project.org) with:
+You can install the latest version of BangdiwalaChart from Github with:

-`r install.packages("BangdiwalaChart")`
+`r devtools::install_github('hongbo-yang/BangdiwalaChart')`

 Example
 -------